Forever Savvy Testimonials

 Rebecca (Boo) has been coming to Savvy now for a year.
 She is progressing well in lots of areas which would never occur to me and is becoming more independent and helpful.
 The first things she says / signs when she wakes up is horses and is always happy to go whatever the weather.
 I am really happy with Forever Savvy as it has given Boo a purpose in life and made her feel useful in something that she is able to do.
 Thank you Amana and team I hope she continues to come here for a long time.

-Commenting on the project, parent of a trainee at Forever Savvy Judy Warner said:
+Commenting on the project, parent of two trainees at Forever Savvy Judy Warner said:

 “As a parent with two young adults with Down Syndrome, Forever Savvy is a brilliant way of anyone with a learning difficulty to be involved with outdoor activities, working with other people and especially animals in their own environment.